primer/css/pages/css/components/select-menu.md

 bundle: select-menu
 ---

 The `SelectMenu` component provides advanced support for navigation, filtering, and more.
-Any popover within a select menu can make use of JavaScript-enabled live filtering, selected states, tabbed lists, and keyboard navigation with a bit of markup.
+Any popover within a Select Menu can make use of JavaScript-enabled live filtering, selected states, tabbed lists, and keyboard navigation with a bit of markup.

 {:toc}

 ## Basic example

 Use a `<details>` element to toggle the Select Menu.
-The `<summary>` element can be anything.
-In the example below it's a button.
+The `<summary>` element can be styled in many ways.
+In the example below it's a `.btn`.

 ```html
 <details class="details-reset details-overlay" open>